 Types of Rats

-The Norway rat is also bred as pets.
+The Norway rat is also bred as a pet.
 However, having a rat in your home on purpose differs from having a nuisance animal living in your walls.

 Are Rats Dangerous?